Popular photo tours & workshops

 You’ll also have a spectacular view of Iceland’s largest natural lake, Þingvallavatn, which makes for a fantastic subject on a backdrop of mountains and bathed in the warmth of the Midnight Sun.

-Your photo guide will ensure that you reach Reykjavík in the evening, where you'll be dropped off at your hotel –just in time for dinner and to explore the city at your leisure if you so wish—no doubt with memory cards packed with photos, brilliant new landscape photography skills and amazing memories from your five-day summer photography adventure in Iceland.
+Your photo guide will ensure that you reach Reykjavík in the evening – just in time for dinner and to explore the city at your leisure if you so wish—no doubt with memory cards packed with photos, brilliant new landscape photography skills and amazing memories from your five-day summer photography adventure in Iceland.

 - We offer small group tours with a maximum group size of 10-12.
 This way, you’ll get to know your photography guide and we can take you to shoot in unique places that aren’t suitable for larger groups.